SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 Data quality comes first

-Start with high-confidence features
+Start with one high-confidence feature

-Licensing works differently than expected
+Licensing works differently than you’d expect

-Process clarity matters more than technology
+Process clarity matters more than the technology

 FAQ